 How to prevent dry mouth while sleeping

 Patients who suffer from dry mouth are not alone.
 Millions of patients in the United States deal with this condition at one point or another, some in a more chronic form.
 Saliva in the mouth is important for one’s oral health, as it helps in flushing away food particles and keeping acids and sugars from remaining on natural tooth enamel and increasing one’s risk of cavities.
 When dry mouth occurs, it can cause a number of issues including bad breath, increased risk of periodontal disease and cavities, and an uncomfortable feeling in the mouth.
-Many patients experience dry mouth in the morning, after they awaken from a good night’s rest.
-So how can one prevent dry mouth while they’re sleeping?
-Dr. James A. Oshetski offers some recommendations to help patients combat this uncomfortable condition.

 • Stay hydrated by consuming water regularly throughout the day, and drinking water before bed as well